cheshire-cat-ai/docs/mkdocs/guides/update-the-core.md

 # &#128640; Update the Cat Core

-If you want to update it run the following:
+If you want to update the Cat core run the following:

 - Enter the folder where you cloned the repository